Bleeding Hemorrhoids: How do You Treat Them?

 Treatment options for bleeding hemorrhoids

-Most of the time, blood in your stool or drops of blood in your underwear slows down or disappears in a few hours or days.
-However, this is an unpleasant, uncomfortable, and painful trip.
+Most of the time, blood in your stool or drops of blood in your underwear only lasts a few hours or days.
+Still dealing with this is extremely unpleasant, uncomfortable, and painful.

 The itching can become unbearable.
-And because of this, you look for remedies or treatments that can help you reduce the symptoms.
+This is usually what leads people to look for remedies or treatments that can help them reduce the symptoms.
 Here’s our advice for speeding up the healing process for bleeding hemorrhoids:

 Drink a lot of water

-It’s good to know that hard, dry stool irritates and scratches the hemorrhoid tissue.
-This can cause pain or bleeding.
+It’s worth remembering that hard, dry stool irritates and scratches the hemorrhoid tissue.
+This can cause further pain and bleeding.

-Because of this, we recommend that you drink at least 8 glasses of water per day.
-If you aren’t a big fan of water, you can drink it in natural juices or teas.
+This is why we recommend that you drink at least 8 glasses of water per day.
+If you aren’t a big fan of water, you can drink it in the form of natural juices or teas.
 Soft drinks, coffee, or alcoholic beverages don’t count.

-This way you’ll prevent constipation.
-As a result, you won’t feel pain when you use the restroom.
+This way you’ll prevent constipation and won’t be in pain when you go to the bathroom.

 Take the time you need to relieve yourself.
-And remember, the pressure on your rectal canal can cause more harm with bleeding hemorrhoids.
+And remember, putting too much pressure on your rectal canal can cause more harm if you have bleeding hemorrhoids.

-Don’t suppress your desire to use the restroom
+Don’t suppress your urge to use the bathroom

-Many people believe that it’s better to hold their stool in or reduce the number of times they use the restroom.
+Many people think it’s better to hold their stool in or reduce the number of times they use the restroom.
 The idea is that this helps them heal more quickly and stop bleeding.
-However, this is wrong.
+Unfortunately, that’s not the case .

 Reduce the amount of harmful foods you eat

-Salt is one of the worst enemies for hemorrhoids.
-This is because it causes liquid retention.
+Salt is one of the worst enemies for hemorrhoids because it causes fluid retention.

-What is the relationship between hemorrhoids and swelling?
-Your body swells due to the accumulation of water.
-At the same time, the blood vessels in your rectal canal become inflamed.
+What’s the relationship between hemorrhoids and swelling?
+Your body swells due to the accumulation of water, which causes the blood vessels in your rectal canal to become inflamed.

-The consequence is bleeding, pain, and discomfort when going to the restroom or sitting.
+The consequence is bleeding, pain, and discomfort when going to the bathroom or sitting.

-At the same time, we recommend reducing the amount of coffee, alcohol, chocolates, fatty foods, sugary foods, and white flours you eat.
-All of these foods produce harder, dryer fecal matter.
-This is more difficult to get rid of without pain.
+We also recommend reducing the amount of coffee, alcohol, chocolates, fatty foods, sugary foods, and white flours you eat.
+All of these foods produce harder, dryer stool, which is more difficult to get rid of without feeling any pain.

-On the other hand, the condition gets better if you have a balanced diet, you can help the problem get better much more easily.
-This isn’t just when you have bleeding hemorrhoids, but all the time.
+But, if you maintain a balanced diet, you can help the problem get better much more easily.
+This isn’t just when you have bleeding hemorrhoids, either, it’s true all the time.
 Your diet should include lots of fresh fruits and vegetables.

-Try to make sure that the food you eat contains all of the food groups.
+Try to make sure your diet includes all the major food groups.

 Ensure personal hygiene

-When hemorrhoids bleed, both the burning and possibility of infection increase.
-Every time you use the restroom, wash yourself with cold or lukewarm water.
+Bleeding hemorrhoids make the burning worse and are more likely to become infected.
+Every time you use the bathroom, wash yourself with cold or lukewarm water.

 Don’t use toilet paper.
 This irritates the area and can make the bleeding worse.
 Avoid letting the dry blood stay in the area or your underwear for a long time.

-A good way to keep the area clean is to use sitz baths or soaking baths.
-You only need to submerge the area in a container of warm water.
+A good way to keep the area clean is to take sitz baths or soaking baths.
+You just sink this specific area in a container of warm water.
 Let it soak a few minutes until it relieves the discomfort.

-Don’t use a towel to dry yourself.
-This is because it does the same thing as toilet paper.
+Don’t use a towel to dry yourself off–it has the same effect as toilet paper.

 Change your posture

-Spending several hours seated isn’t good for your hemorrhoids (whether or not they bleed).
-If your job demands that you sit in front of a computer all day long, stand up a few minutes every hour.
-If you can walk around a little even if it’s just around your desk.
+Spending several hours seated isn’t good for your hemorrhoids (whether they bleed or not).
+If your job demands that you sit in front of a computer all day long, stand up for a few minutes every hour.
+If you can, walk around a little, even if it’s just around your desk.

-This way, you’ll increase your blood flow.
-This keeps blood from accumulating in your rectal area, which could cause increased pain and discomfort.
+This is a good way to increase your blood flow.
+Doing that keeps blood from accumulating in your rectal area, which could cause increased pain and discomfort.

-For doubts you may have, we don’t recommend heavy exercise.
-This includes lifting weights, spinning, and playing tennis.
-For this time, more relaxing physical activities are better.
-These include swimming, yoga, and walking.
+In case you were wondering, we can’t recommend heavy exercise.
+We’re talking about things like lifting weights, spinning, and playing tennis.
+For these situations, more relaxing physical activities are better.
+This includes things like swimming, yoga, and walking.

 - Aloe is one of the best options at your disposal.
 Cut one of the plant’s leaves open lengthwise.
 Take off the spines and place the inside of the leaf on your anus.
-The gel should be in contact with the hemorrhoids.
+Make sure the gel is in contact with the hemorrhoids.

 - Ice is another interesting option.
-It’s easy if you have a lot of discomfort or burning.
-Don’t forget to wrap the ice cube in a cloth.
-This way, it won’t have direct contact with your skin.
+It’s especially good if you have a lot of discomfort or burning.
+Don’t forget to wrap the ice cube in a cloth so that it’s not in direct contact with your skin.

 Main image courtesy of © wikiHow.com